 Back to work in 3-4 weeks

-A facelift involves having a general anesthetic.
+A facelift involves having a general anaesthetic.
 You will be given instructions on what time to arrive for your surgery and be reminded not to eat or drink anything the night before.

-After surgery, some patients look up to 10-15 years younger.
-Expect to have some discomfort for a couple of weeks, especially for the first 48 hours following your surgery.
+Expect to have some discomfort for a couple of weeks, especially for the first 48 hours following surgery.
 This can be controlled with the pain pills prescribed by your surgeon.
 You may be able to resume light work or school within two weeks, although most people take 3-4 weeks off, with a facelift procedure.
 Returning to work should be discussed with your surgeon before your surgery.
 You will be able to shower and wash your hair within 24-48 hours.

-Extensive swelling, bruising and skin discoloration is very common and usually will subside within 3 weeks.
+Extensive swelling, bruising and skin discolouration are very common and usually will subside within 3 weeks.
 A special dressing is worn after surgery to reduce swelling and bruising.
-Bruising may be seen even to your chest area.
+Bruising may be seen even in your chest area.
 Many patients report a sense of tightness or numbness of the face and neck after facelift surgery, but this is temporary.

 It will take 6-12 months for you to see the final benefit of your facial surgery.

 As with any surgery, there are risks including infection, scarring, delayed wound healing, bruising, or bleeding.
 Complications specific to facial surgery are asymmetry, numb skin, and contour irregularities.
 However, all risks in this procedure are rare.
 They will all be discussed further during your consultation.

 If you believe that you may benefit from facelift surgery and would like to schedule a consultation with one of our plastic surgeons, please contact our Surrey office today.